 (c) Unless otherwise provided by law, a petition or request for hearing shall include those items required by the uniform rules adopted pursuant to s.
-120.54(5)(b)4.
+120.54(5)(b).
 Upon the receipt of a petition or request for hearing, the agency shall carefully review the petition to determine if it contains all of the required information.
 A petition shall be dismissed if it is not in substantial compliance with these requirements or it has been untimely filed.
 Dismissal of a petition shall, at least once, be without prejudice to petitioner's filing a timely amended petition curing the defect, unless it conclusively appears from the face of the petition that the defect cannot be cured.
 The agency shall promptly give written notice to all parties of the action taken on the petition, shall state with particularity its reasons if the petition is not granted, and shall state the deadline for filing an amended petition if applicable.
+This paragraph does not eliminate the availability of equitable tolling as a defense to the untimely filing of a petition.